Distribution-Protocol/ERCProtocolDraft/README.md

 Edition is defined as a version of child tokens that encapsulates a descriptor to the parent, the address to a validator that validates rules before minting the child token, and a set of actions that can be invoked upon obtaining the child token.

-Each parent token can create multiple editions, each with a different set of rules to obtain the child tokens, and with different levels of privileges attached.
+Each parent token can create multiple editions, each with a different set of rules to obtain the child tokens, and with different levels of privileges attached in the form of permitted actions.

 Upon fulfilling the corresponding rules from a specific edition, one can obtain the child token and will be able to use the token within the boundaries set by the parent token holder.